hanao2/Scalable_ML/single-gpu-transformer/README.md

 ```

-This project implements a GPT-style autoregressive model, and that's why you we've set the output size to a value equal to the vocabulary size.
-We want to generate a token/vocab based on the prior tokens.
+This project implements a GPT-style autoregressive model, and that's why you we've set the output size to a value equal to the vocabulary size (each vocab would get be assigned a probability value).
+We want to generate a token/vocab based on the prior tokens (causal sequence modeling).
 Furthermore, to prepare the training data, we first generate an array of tokens with size `batch * sequence length` and values/IDs in the range of `[1, vocab size)`.
 We then attribute this array to the labels.
 You can think of it as if we want to generate the ID of a specific token given all the previous tokens in a sequence.
+Also, to construct the array of inputs, the tokens are right-shifted and left-zero-padded.
+This zero is called a beggining of sentence (BOS) or start token.
+THis is a special token added at the start of a sequence in NLP tasks to inform the model about the start of a new sentence.

 We also try to profile this model, as a way to optimize its performance.
 We use the ml_collections module and the ConfigDict class for a conveninet dot-access of the model hyperparameters.